raphaelfbastos/dreu/logs/week-07.md

 ## Approach and Implementation

 The DWave Quantum Programming Core course began this week.
-It has been very interesting and informative so far, I am excited to work with the technology.
-Being able to submit problems to real quantum computers is beyond awesome.
+It has been very interesting and informative so far, DWave's materials are exceptional.
+I am excited to work with the technology, being able to submit problems to real quantum computers is beyond awesome.

 ## Results